arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 {{1}}
 *****
 <h4> What SQL is for: </h4>
-isolating and combining just the data you're interested in, such as:
+Isolating and combining just the data you're interested in, such as:

  * extracting columns you're interested in
  * filtering to just the data that meets specific criteria